20PercentRendered/SelfHostedDiscordServer/SECURITY.md

 ## Reporting a Vulnerability

-Use Github's vulnerability disclosing feature and describe thoroughly.
+Send me(onni.kukkonen77 (at) gmail.com) a mail with the title "servcord-server vulnerability" and describe the vulnerability thoroughly.